hadsan/oophp/README.md

 README OM OOPHP-V5
 ###########################
-This is my course repo for the ourse objectoriented PHP.
+This is my course repo for the course objectoriented PHP.